-30. Sustainable Finance Framework
+31. Sustainable Finance Framework

-The Bank recognizes that monitoring of Environment and Social Risks shall be of high priority in the coming years given the Parent Bank initiatives and local regulatory requirements such as the BSP Circular 1085, Sustainable Finance Framework, and BSP Circular 1128's, Environmental and Social Risk Management Framework, directive for all financial institutions to develop sustainable finance policy framework and environmental and social risk management framework.
+The Bank recognizes that monitoring of Environment and Social Risks shall be of high priority in the coming years given the Parent Bank initiatives and local regulatory requirements such as the BSP Circular 1085, Sustainable Finance Framework, BSP Circular 1128, Environmental and Social Risk Management Framework, and BSP Circular No. 1149 Guidelines on the Integration of Sustainability Principles in Investment Activities of Banks. directive for all financial institutions to develop sustainable finance policy framework and environmental and social risk management framework.